The making of Welsh history

 - critically evaluate a range of historical sources (whether textual, visual, or audio-visual) as well as the work of other historians

-- the ability to summarise, analyse and synthesise historical knowledge and arguments obtained from a wide variety of primary and secondary sources, and from that to develop lines of extended argument
+- summarise, analyse and synthesise historical knowledge and arguments obtained from a wide variety of primary and secondary sources, and from that, develop lines of extended argument

 - study and learn independently, including planning, structuring and executing an extended piece of historical writing